woodedlawn/node-netdocs/README.md

 ## Purpose

 To provide access to the NetDocuments Soap API within node.js applications.
+Now that NetDocs has a REST API, this is obsolete.

 ## Overview